ropenttd/suds/README.txt

  There are also 2 ingame commands:
- !admin             - sends a message to irc requesting admins look at the server !nick <newnick>    - will change the ingame nick of the caller
+ !admin             - sends a message to irc requesting admins look at the server !nick <newnick>    - will change the ingame nick of the caller !rules             - replies with an url pointing to the rules for playing